joshnuss/glue/README.md

 React is great at rendering HTML, but sharing state can be tricky.

 There is a technology that is really good at this - the [actor model](https://en.wikipedia.org/wiki/Actor_model) in Erlang (aka GenServers).
-They eat massively parallel shared state for breakfast.
+It eats parallel shared state for breakfast.

 That means you can skip writing Redux, hooks, GraphQL/REST wrappers and just write simple GenServer code, all the hooks are generated for you.